Green vintage car parked in front of stacked rust-colored and light blue shipping containers

 Q Do I need to have detailing experience?

 Nope.
 If you can tell the difference between a sponge and a steering wheel, we can teach you the rest.
-Our training turns conscientious car lovers into certified shine ninjas in about two weeks.

 Q Can I sell my FlyMyRide someday?

-Yes - you can transfer the business—and a branded, systemized operation typically commands a higher multiple than a solo shop.
+A branded, systemized operation typically commands a higher multiple than a solo shop.
 FlyMyRide also helps in the sales process.
 Translation: your exit plan just got an upgrade.

 Q Can I still do my own thing on the side?